voyd-lang/voyd/README.md

 add(1, 2)
 ```

-Void also supports uniform function call syntax (UFCS), allowing functions to be called on a type as if they were methods of that type.
+Voyd also supports uniform function call syntax (UFCS), allowing functions to be called on a type as if they were methods of that type.

 ```rust
 1.add(2)